willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 [@Fig:results:beoid:treadmill-press-button2] (*press button*, exercise bike):
-The TNC maps suffer from some jitter, particularly notable between the last two frames between which attention shifts from the tip of the shoe to the display on the bike.
+The TNC maps suffer from some jitter, particularly notable between the last two frames where attention shifts from the tip of the shoe to the display on the bike.
 There is poor localisation of the hand with the regions covering it receiving little attention; this is likely due to the absence of a hand outline in the optical flow as the hand doesn't move during the action.
 The left shoe receives the majority of attention throughout the first 4 frames since it is the